 There’s no denying that the CASL fines issued so far have sent a shiver through the spines of marketers everywhere.
-The CRTC since has made it clear since the law first came into force that they fully intend to enforce this legislation.
+The CRTC has made it clear since the law first came into force that they fully intend to enforce this legislation.
 Who they will target and how they will determine liability remains a closely guarded mystery.

 Let’s look at the fines issued to date.